-Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 with a 95% upper confidence limit.
-Data center air filtration as defined by ISO Class 8 per ISO 14644-1 with a 95% upper confidence limit.
-NOTE: This condition applies to data center environments only.
+Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 per ISO 14644-1 with a 95% upper confidence limit. (i) NOTE: This condition applies to data center environments only.
 Air filtration requirements do not apply to IT equipment designed to be used outside a data center, in environments such as an office or factory floor.
-NOTE: Air entering the data center must have MERV11 or MERV13 filtration.

-Particulate contamination Specifications Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles.
-NOTE: This condition applies to data center and non-data center environments.
+Particulate contamination Specifications () NOTE: Air entering the data center must have MERV11 or MERV13 filtration.
+Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles.
+I NOTE: This condition applies to data center and non-data center environments.
 Corrosive dust Air must be free of corrosive dust.
 Residual dust present in the air must have a deliquescent point less than 60% relative humidity.
-NOTE: This condition applies to data center and non- data center environments.
+NOTE: This condition applies to data center and non-data center environments.

 Table 31.
-Gaseous contamination specifications Gaseous contamination Specifications Copper Coupon Corrosion <300 Å/month per Class G1 as defined by ANSI/ISA71.04-1985.
+Gaseous contamination specifications

+Gaseous contamination Specifications Copper Coupon Corrosion <300 Å/month per Class G1 as defined by ANSI/ISA71.04-1985.
 Silver Coupon Corrosion <200 Å/month as defined by AHSRAE TC9.9.

-NOTE: Maximum corrosive contaminant levels measured at ≤50% relative humidity.
+() NOTE: Maximum corrosive contaminant levels measured at ≤50% relative humidity.